 Volunteer with Sea Turtles in Costa Rica and assist with beach patrols looking for turtle nests to protect the eggs, and laying mothers from poachers!
 Volunteers also assist in the hatchery and with turtle releases!

-The Project: The project focuses on the conservation of four species of sea turtle - the Olive Ridley, Pacific Black and the occasional Leatherbacks and Hawksbills.
-The main objective is to alleviate the natural and manmade threats that affect sea turtles’ nests on the beaches in Costa Rica.
+The Project: The project focuses on the conservation of four species of sea turtle - the Leatherback, Green Sea Turtles and the occasional Loggerhead and Hawksbills.
+The main objective is to alleviate the natural and man-made threats that affect sea turtles’ nests on the beaches in Costa Rica.

-Project Location: The project is located on two pristine beaches on Costa Rica's Pacific coast.
+Project Location: The project is located on the Caribbean coast of Costa Rica.

 Main Volunteer Activities: Night Beach Patrols for Sea Turtles, Relocation of Nests, Maintenance of Turtle Hatchery, Releasing Hatchlings.